 Building partnerships with individuals, governmental agencies, other non-profits and the business community to find ways to reduce the impact of unplanned development, improper forest management, run-off from agricultural fields and invasive species that threaten the natural resources of the peninsula.

-Working with private landowners towards common goals for the protection of this ecologically unique area.
-Some ways we work with landowners include land acquisition, conservation easements, and land management techniques.
+Working with private landowners toward common goals for the protection of this ecologically unique area.
+Some ways we work with landowners include land acquisition, conservation easements and land management techniques.

 We helped start and continue to participate on the Door County Invasive Species Team (DCIST), a group of natural resources professionals and interested members of the public that work together to control the infestation and spread of invasive species in Door County.
 Learn more about DCIST.